GitHub-TC/EmpyrionScripting/README.md

  + 'toPos' and 'x y z' are only allowed in elevated scripts

 ## JSON
++ {{jsontodictionary string}}
+  + returns a dictionary data structure resulting from the JSON 'string'.

 + {{fromjson string}}
   + returns a data structure resulting from the JSON 'string'.